-Kind of a strange to even say it, isn’t it?
+Kind of a strange thing to even say it, isn’t it?

 Why on earth would pastors and church leaders have a hard time attending church of all things?